amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

   you up and leave your phone far far away.
 See chapter: Dealing With Stress.

-- Excersice is extremely important.
+- Exercise is extremely important.
 It's one of the few things that left me tired enough to get some sleep.
-And I don't mean taking leasure walks.
+And I don't mean taking leisure walks.
 For me it was going to the brink of passing out (not saying you should do that, but find something that lets you take you mind off of X completely).